 git

-module provides comprehensive Git version control operations for CodeboltJS.
+The git module provides comprehensive Git version control operations for CodeboltJS.
 It enables complete Git workflow automation including repository initialization, branch management, commit operations, and remote synchronization.

 - init - Initializes a new Git repository.
 Can be used in the current directory or at a specified path.